 The most common type of single person household in need of housing assistance are single person elderly households.
-These are often households living on a fixed income in either older owner-
+These are often households living on a fixed income in either older owneroccupied households in need of rehabilitation or renting and at risk of not being able to afford annual rental increases.